The House on Mango Street: Domestic and sexual abuse

-Episodes of patriarchal and sexual violence are prevalent, in demonstrating women's issues in the Chicano community in The House on Mango Street.
+Episodes of domestic and sexual violence are prevalent, in demonstrating women's issues in the Chicano community in The House on Mango Street.
 McCracken argues that "we see a woman whose husband locks her in the house, a daughter brutally beaten by her father, and Esperanza's own sexual initiation through rape."
 As McCracken notes, many of the men portrayed in the stories "control or appropriate female sexuality, by adopting one or another form of violence, as if it were their innate right."
 The many stories of Esperanza's friend, Sally, is an example of this patriarchal violence, as mentioned by McCracken.
 Sally is forced into a life of hiding in her house, and her father beats her.
 She, later on, escapes her father's violence, through marriage, where she is dependent and controlled by another man.
 As McCracken analyzes, "her father's attempts to control her sexuality cause Sally to exchange one repressive patriarchal prison for another."
 The House on Mango Street offers a glimpse of Esperanza's violent sexual initiation and also portrays the oppression and domestic abuse faced by other Chicana women.
 Together, with Esperanza's experience of sexual abuse, the "other instances of male violence in the collection-Rafaela's imprisonment, Sally's beatings, and the details of Minerva's life, which chronicles another young married woman whose husband beats her and throws a rock through the window, these episodes form a continuum in which sex, patriarchal power, and violence are linked."